trojan-gfw/trojan/docs/config.md

     - `prefer_server_cipher`: whether to prefer server cipher list in a connection
     - `alpn`: a list of `ALPN` protocols to reply
     - `reuse_session`: whether to reuse `SSL` session
+    - `session_ticket`: whether to use session tickets for session resumption
     - `session_timeout`: if `reuse_session` is set to `true`, specify `SSL` session timeout
+    - `plain_http_response`: respond to plain http request with this file
     - `curves`: `ECC` curves to use
     - `dhparam`: if left blank, default (RFC 3526) dhparam will be used, otherwise the specified dhparam file will be used
 - `tcp`: `TCP` specific configurations